online-ml/river/docs/releases/unreleased.md

 - Removed `stats.RollingMean`, due to the addition of `utils.Rolling`.
 - Removed `stats.RollingVar`, due to the addition of `utils.Rolling`.
 - Removed `stats.RollingCov`, due to the addition of `utils.Rolling`.
+- Removed `stats.RollingPearsonCorr`, due to the addition of `utils.Rolling`.

 ## stream